notarib-catcher/MPTICKET/README.md

  - Assigning kiosks to specific events
  - Revocation of tickets
  - Barring of tickets from a particular event
+ - "Tiers" or "Types" of tickets which are able to access specific events

 Makes heavy use of Asymmetric JWTs.